 Link Search Menu Expand Document

-Handling updates (new messages)
+Handling updates (new messages & other events)

 Update handling can be done in different ways: